Started in 2016, RipplePop is a one-stop-shop for any and all WordPress help.

 If your developer is ever sick or misses a day of work, it is not required to get a replacement.
 If your workload is light, you can simply let your developer have the day off if you choose.
 Or, if you do not want a replacement (too many cooks in the kitchen) your developer can always work out a schedule to make up the missed hours over the next couple of days.

-Either way you go, we'll always be here to help in these types of scenarios.
-If your developer is not reporting in for you today, please email us at email@example.com so we can get you a replacement right away.
+We'll always be here to help in these types of scenarios.
+If your developer is not reporting in for you today and you need something from them, please email us at [email protected] so we can get you a replacement right away.